Patient Educator Career Guide

 Where Do Patient Educators Work?

-Patient educators can work in some, or all, of the following locations:
+Patient educators can work in the following locations:

 -Inpatient or partial hospitalization care facilities